AdobeDocs/commerce-knowledge-base.en/help/how-to/general/ssl-tls-certificates-for-magento-commerce-cloud-faq.md

 ## What SSL/TLS certificate does Adobe provide?

-Adobe provides a Domain-Validated [Let's Encrypt SSL/TLS certificate](https://letsencrypt.org/) to serve secure HTTPS traffic from Fastly.
+Adobe provides a Domain-Validated [Let's Encrypt SSL/TLS certificate](https://letsencrypt.org/) to serve secure HTTPS traffic from [!DNL Fastly].
 Adobe provides one certificate for each Adobe Commerce on cloud infrastructure Pro plan architecture, Staging, and Adobe Commerce on cloud infrastructure Starter plan architecture environment to secure all domains in that environment.

 ## What does a certificate cover?